 Duties, Procedures and Timing

-When judging research projects you will spend approximately 15-20 minutes viewing each presentation as displayed on the poster board, and discussing the research involved with the student(s) present.
-You will then assess each project and tabulate the score earned by the student(s) using an evaluation sheet which will be provided to you and explained before the judging starts.
+When judging research projects in person, you would probably spend approximately 15-20 minutes viewing each presentation as displayed on the poster board, and discussing the research involved with the student(s) present.
+This year, however, the fair will be virtual and you will assess each project by means of pictures and a video.
+You will tabulate the score earned by the student(s) using an evaluation sheet which will be provided to you and explained before the judging starts.